Mobilising the Power of Universities in Levelling Up: Scoping a UK Policy Forum

 Anne Green, Chris Millward and Abigail Taylor – December 2022

-What Role do Universities have in Levelling Up
+Universities and Regions Forum: What role do Universities have in Levelling Up?

 Briefing paper by Des McNulty (On behalf of Mike Boxall, John Goddard, Anne Green, Chris Millward and Rebecca Riley) – August 2022